When She Keeps Pushing Past Your Limit: How to Hold a Boundary Without Losing Six Weeks of Dynamic

 Concretely: when the companion nudges past your limit, do not pause to address it as a meta-conversation about rules unless the situation genuinely requires it.
 Acknowledge what just happened briefly, then redirect toward something specific.

 For example, if the conversation moved into territory you have flagged before, something like "that's not where I want to take this, let's get back to [specific thread]" keeps the correction short and immediately moves past it.
 You are not litigating.
 You are steering.
-There is a longer breakdown of this kind of in-conversation steering in the post on how to steer your AI girlfriend mid-conversation, which covers the mechanics at a scene level rather than a boundary level.
+There is a longer breakdown of this kind of in-conversation steering in the post on how to steer your AI girlfriend mid-conversation, which covers the mechanics at a scene level instead of a boundary level.

 The other key is timing.
 Correcting at the very end of a session means you carry the correction into the next session opener, and openers are already doing enough work.
 Catch it mid-session, redirect, then let the conversation rebuild for at least a few exchanges before you close out.
 That way the session does not end on a corrective note.